Cardinal-Cryptography/aleph-node/contracts/README.md

 start   now    deadline
 ```

-## Red Button
+## Blue Button

 There is a pre-minted amount of red tokens (a classic ERC20).
 Users are rewarded for clicking as early on as possible, which should lead to them pushing the definite end of the game far into the future.

 ```
 score = deadline - now